Extraco Events Center

 All facilities and grounds of the Fair Complex underwent renovations and/or reconstruction throughout the years of 2000 to 2005.
-The Complex now covers 50 acre of land containing modernized facilities, 700 stalls, 250 RV hook-ups and parking areas able to accommodate over 3800 vehicles.
-Its facilities consist of the Heart O’ Texas Coliseum, Back Porch Club, Show Pavilion, General Exhibits Building, Creative Arts Building and the recently constructed Stall Barn.
-The Events Center coliseum seats 6,000 for rodeos and up to 9,000 for concerts.
+The Complex now covers 50 acre of land containing modernized facilities, 700 stalls, 250 RV hook-ups and parking areas able to accommodate over 3,800 vehicles.
+Its facilities consist of the Heart O' Texas Coliseum, Back Porch Club, Show Pavilion, General Exhibits Building, Creative Arts Building and the recently constructed Stall Barn.
+The Events Center complex seats 6,000 for rodeos and up to 9,000 for concerts.

 In August 2010, officials announced that Extraco Banks signed a long-term naming rights deal, officially changing the name of the grounds to the Extraco Events Center.

-The Heart O' Texas Fair & Rodeo, held for a week in October, is its largest attraction of the year, hosting a PRCA rodeo and accompanying fair, which attract hundreds of thousands.

-The Extraco Events Center also hosts yearly events such as the Ringling Brothers and Barnum and Bailey circus, Monster Trucks, major concert acts, and has also hosted WWE Monday Night Raw on several occasions.
+The Extraco Events Center also hosts yearly events such as the Ringling Bros. and Barnum & Bailey Circus, monster trucks, major concert acts, and has also hosted WWE Raw on several occasions.